Terms and Conditions including Walks Joining Instructions

 DOGS ARE NOT ALLOWED ON WALKS

 Please note - In the interests of other walkers, wildlife and livestock, dogs are not allowed on any festival walks.

 AT THE STATION - PARKING AND CAR SHARING FOR WALKERS

 The majority of our main programme walks will have an initial meeting point at The Station, Richmond, DL10 4LD.
 This is on the road from Richmond to Catterick Garrison, just over Mercury Bridge.
 A free parking space will be allocated for any cars left during the day.
-We encourage guests to car-share wherever possible, subject to any restrictions that might still be in place as part of ongoing covid measures.
+We encourage guests to car-share wherever possible, subject to any restrictions or covid measures that might be in place at the time.
+If you do not have your own transport and will require a lift to the start point it is vital that you let us know at the time of booking, We will use our best endeavours to ensure a lift is available, but if this is not possible we will aim to inform you beforehand and if necessary a refund will be given.
+To assist in these arrangements we will also ask those starting at The Station, and who have transport, whether they are prepared to offer lifts.
 Passengers are asked to contribute to the driver's fuel and, where applicable, parking costs incurred at walk start points.
 If you intend to meet us at the walk start point it is vital that you let us know in advance (see below)

 It should be noted that walk start points can be some distance from Richmond, but generally no more than one hour's drive away from our meeting point at the Station, though the majority are considerably closer.
 Meeting and start times for individual walks are clearly stated in the walks programme.

 Please ensure you are at the Station or other meeting point in plenty of time so we can get away promptly at the time shown in the programme.